nickyduesxd/Coding-_Portfolio/Great_Bancroft_Shuffle/README.md

 There will be many possible correct outputs for the same input.
 There is not just one right answer, but there are some answers that are better than others!

-#Notes
+# Notes
 There was a competition in class for most efficient algorithm.
 The first 2 were a greedy approach, this code was the 3rd.
+The desired solution would have been a combination of greedy and this approach.